Big tech: Next target of D.C. lawmakers - NewsBreak

 The bipartisan bill is just one of several proposals designed to clamp down on big tech’s power.

-Carl Szabo, vice president of NetChoice, which represents some companies like Google and Amazon, calls the effort a distraction cooked up by Democrats.
+Carl Czabo, vice president of NetChoice, which represents some companies like Google and Amazon, calls the effort a distraction cooked up by Democrats.

-“To shift the focus of Americans away from the troubles in the economy to pinning all the blame on business,” Szabo said.
+“To shift the focus of Americans away from the troubles in the economy to pinning all the blame on business,” Czabo said.

 Czabo says the federal government already has the power “to go after any business that has market power, abuses that market power and leads to consumer harm.”